-One of the biggest reasons that people are reluctant to adopt a new time management system like Monday Hour One is because they’re worried that it won’t stick—and they’re sure that they’ll beat themselves up if it doesn’t.
+One of the biggest reasons that people are reluctant to adopt a new time management system like Monday Hour One or a practice like deep work is because they’re worried that it won’t stick—and they’re sure that they’ll beat themselves up if it doesn’t.

 Notice that this assumes three things:

 - If it doesn’t stick, it was a waste